gauthammk/Chord-Progression-Generator-API/README.md

 # Chord Progression Generator

 **_A handy tool to automatically generate chord progressions based on a selected mood.
-Built with the Hooktheory API an Spotipy._**
+Built with the Hooktheory API and Spotipy._**

 ## Dataset creation